 RIIRIS301D: Apply risk management processes

 Many road authorities require bridge inspectors to undergo additional internal training before being allowed to lead level 2 inspections for their agency.
 The internal training usually includes organisational policy, systems and procedures and industry best practice.
-For instance, VicRoads now recognises the ARRB Bridge Inspection Level 2 course as a prerequisite to inspect VicRoads structures.
+For instance, in Victoria, VicRoads now recognises the ARRB Bridge Inspection Level 2 course as a prerequisite to inspect VicRoads structures.

 ARRB is working towards gaining recognition by other road authorities Australia wide.